 Used as blue coloring in glass, ceramics, and pottery for thousands of years, Cobalt has received high demand from high-tech sectors in recent years.
-The metallic element has proven to be vital for electric car manufacturers, and we’re seeing a rush for fresh deposits as we’ve never seen before.
+The metallic element has proven vital for electric car manufacturers, and we’re seeing a rush for fresh deposits as we’ve never seen before.
 With market prices doubling and a twenty-first-century cobalt rush underway, is it time to invest in cobalt?

 The metal’s use in lithium-ion batteries accounts for more than 62% of the world’s consumption in 2020, with cobalt demand from the battery sector expected to rise 5-10% year-on-year in 2020.
-Analysts predict that this demand will steer the cobalt market even further in the following years.
+Analysts predict this demand will steer the cobalt market even further in the following years.